Shopify commits a minimum of $5M annually to fight for the environment with Shopify's Sustainability Fund

 This industry has the potential to spur innovation just like fossil fuels did.
 Except this time, the externality is not pollution.
 It’s exactly the opposite.
 It’s saving the planet.

-We’re launching the Shopify Sustainability Fund
+We’re launching Shopify's Sustainability Fund

 Shopify commits to spending at least $5 million USD annually to fight for our environment.

-The Shopify Sustainability Fund will house all of our environmental investments, including carbon sequestration.
+Shopify's Sustainability Fund will house all of our environmental investments, including carbon sequestration.
 Our intention is to increase our financial commitment annually based on our revenue growth.

 The fund will intelligently commit every dollar to the most promising, impactful technologies and projects fighting climate change globally, even if it means overpaying for them.